Undistraction/gitbook/variadic-functions.md

 Rest params must always be the last parameter of a function

 Error

 ```
 function test(...params, alpha);
 ```

+Correct

 Rest params do not automatically destructure arrays to parameters.
+The spread
-The spread operator is needed for this:
+operator is needed for this:

 ```